lpopescu-victron/ft5316-touchscreen/README.md

 This script sets up the Victron Energy Touch GX 7 Touchscreen on a Raspberry Pi, including necessary dependencies and services.

-I've updated the debugging section to include scanning all I2C buses.
-Here's the corrected `README.md`:

 ---